ZahinAkram/P.A.G.E/README.md

-# P.A.G.E
- Person Detection and Gender, Age and Ethnicity Classification System
+Person Detection and Clasification System